YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    staffuser@gtmworkshop:~$ export gtmgbldir=$gtmdir/$gtmver/g/gtm.gld
    staffuser@gtmworkshop:~$ $gtm_dist/mumps -dir

-   GTM>zwrite ^X
+   YDB>zwrite ^X
    ^X=1

-   GTM>set ^X=2
+   YDB>set ^X=2
    %GTM-E-DBPRIVERR, No privilege for attempted update operation for file: /home/gtmuser/.fis-gtm/V6.2-000_x86_64/g/gtm.dat

-   GTM>halt
+   YDB>halt
    staffuser@gtmworkshop:~$ exit
    gtmuser@gtmworkshop:~$ sudo userdel staffuser gtmuser@gtmworkshop:~$ grep staffuser /etc/passwd
    gtmuser@gtmworkshop:~$ sudo rm -rf /home/staffuser

 There is an installation option to restrict access to GT.M to a group.
-If you use this option, only those in the specified group will be able to use GT.M.
+If you use this option, only those in the specified group will be able to use YottaDB/GT.M.

 It is extremely straightforward to creat a userid that can only login, run an application and log out.